dustinsgoodman/dustingoodman.dev/src/pages/blog/20221128-how-i-pick-my-web-tech-stack.md

 ## Case 3: Product Applications

-Products cover a lot of different types of applications and there are a lot of questions we should be asking ourselves.
+Products cover a lot of different types of applications.
+You have data rich dashboards like NewRelic.
+There are CMS products like Contentful.
+You have marketing platforms like Hubspot or MailChimp.
+Each of these are unique in their offering and how to achieve the end goal.
+As such, there are a lot of questions we should be asking ourselves:

 - Do we care about SEO?
 - Are we building a single page application (SPA) or a multi page application (MPA)?